 Typically at least One winning act appears on KFFA "King Biscuit Time" Radio show in Helena Arkansas.
 They also get an opportunity to pitch themselves to one of the talent buyers for the King Biscuit Blues Festival.

-The Title of " 2022 Chicago Blues Challenge Winner" that looks good to talent buyers.
+The Title of " 2023 Chicago Blues Challenge Winner" that always looks good to talent buyers.

 The Windy City Blues Society reserves the right to videotape or otherwise record all Chicago Blues Challenge performances.
 The Windy City Blues Society shall retain total ownership of all recordings and programs, and reserves the right to edit the program, the right to broadcast the program, the right to copyright the program and the right to license others to use these rights.

 The Finals of The Chicago Blues Challenge duet division, sponsored by The Windy City Blues Society at Buddy Guy's legends on 11/10/13